flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 The WorkQueue is a FIFO queue storing workflow ID strings that require a lookup to retrieve the FlyteWorkflow CR to ensure up-to-date status.
 A workflow may be added to the queue in a variety of circumstances:

 #.
 A new FlyteWorkflow CR is created or an existing instance is updated
 #.
-The K8s Informer resyncs the FlyteWorkflow periodically (necessary to detect workflow timeouts and ensure liveness)
+The K8s Informer detects a workflow timeout or failed liveness check during its periodic resync operation on the FlyteWorkflow.
 #.
 A FlytePropeller worker experiences an error during a processing loop
 #.
 The WorkflowExecutor observes a completed downstream node
 #.
 A NodeHandler observes state change and explicitly enqueues its owner (For example, K8s pod informer observes completion of a task)

-The WorkerPool is implemented as a collection of goroutines, one for each worker.
+The WorkerPool is implemented as a collection of ``goroutines``, one for each worker.
 Using this lightweight construct, FlytePropeller can scale to 1000s of workers on a single CPU.
 Workers continually poll the WorkQueue for workflows.
-On success, the workflow is executed (passed to WorkflowExecutor).
+On success, the workflow is passed to the WorkflowExecutor.

 WorkflowExecutor
 ----------------